wp-plugins/currently-reading/readme.txt

 == Frequently Asked Questions ==

+**I get a '*Warning: file_get_contents ... : failed to open stream: HTTP request failed!
+HTTP/1.0 403 Forbidden*' Error in my logs and no books are displayed.
+Why is this happening?**

+Your web-site has been configure not to allow outgoing HTTP requests and you have 'Use Google API' enabled.

+Please de-select the 'Use Google API' option to use the direct connection instead.

+**I get a '*No Google Books Entry Found for ISBN:NUMBER*' on my Blog...
+Why?**

+Sometimes Google Books does not return any valid responses on ISBNs.
+Try the following:

+1. See if you can find an alternate ISBN for the book
+2. Toggle the "Use Google API" option
+3. Find the eBook on Google's Books Web Page and use its ISBN

 **Are you planing to insert other sources than Google Books to the Currently Reading widget?**

 I'll have a look into supporting Amazon, though they do make you jump through hoops to use their API (which is the reason I settled on using Google Books to start with).